Papilio cresphontes: Other defensive measures

 When camouflage is not enough, larvae will employ their osmeteria when they are threatened.
 The osmeterium is an organ behind the head that “inflates” into an orange/red Y-shaped growth that resembles a snake's forked tongue.
 By the fourth instar, the osmeterium is more than just a startle mechanism and also has bad-smelling and toxic mixture of acidic chemicals.
 This is only effective on small invertebrate predators, and the caterpillar will try to rub its osmeterium on the predator to deter it.
 It has been experimentally tested and found that osmeteria are ineffective at deterring predation from birds.

 Physiology

 Identifying host plants

-Giant swallowtail butterflies must correctly identify their host plants by antennal sensitivity to the specific volatile compounds in the plants.
+Eastern giant swallowtail butterflies must correctly identify their host plants by antennal sensitivity to the specific volatile compounds in the plants.
 A study found that antennal response to these volatiles depends upon the concentration of the volatiles, the host plant of origin (whether it is a primary or secondary host), and the sex of the butterfly.
 This last dependency is thought to be because the females, not the males, must identify the correct host plant for egg laying.

 Flight

-Because of the butterfly's notably large wingspan (14 to 18 cm), giant swallowtails are very strong fliers and are able to glide long distances with very few wing beats.
+Because of the butterfly's notably large wingspan (14 to 18 cm), eastern giant swallowtails are very strong fliers and are able to glide long distances with very few wing beats.